-Where to begin with this Raw Creamy Miso Soup with Mushrooms, except to start by saying how incredibly good it was!
+Where to begin with this Raw Creamy Mushroom Miso Soup, except to start by saying how incredibly good it was!

 I’ve been wanting to do a raw vegan miso soup and came across this recipe in my Matthew Kenney, Everyday Raw Express, (< affiliate link) recipe book.
 The only changes I made were adding red pepper flakes & baby bella mushrooms to the mushroom mix, as well as using hemp hearts instead of pine nuts in the soup base.

 I was a bit skeptical at first but the combination of the broth and the mushrooms mixture blended for an incredible sensation.
 It was delicious and I enjoyed every last drop!

 For me this soup was very filling as is.
 I didn’t need any breads or other grains in addition, although a nice crispy whole grain bread or cracker of sorts would be great to dip capturing the creamy goodness and great flavors of this soup.